Email Processing in Lua

 repack

-Function that schedules the repacking of the specified message part (or the whole message, if a part is not specified or the specified part does not exist).
-During the repacking, the specified parts will be added to archive with a password.
+Function that schedules the repacking of the specified message part (or the entire message, if the part is not specified or the specified part does not exist).
+During repacking, the specified parts are added to a password-protected archive.

-path is a path to the scanned email attachment to be archived.
-If the path is not specified or if the specified path is not valid, the whole message is archived.
+path is a path to the scanned attachment to be archived.
+If the path is not specified or the specified path is invalid, the entire message is archived.

 iterator is a message part iterator, returned by the functions threats, urls, attachments, files, parts, leaf_parts, and text_parts of the MimePart table.
-In this case, all parts of the message returned by the iterator will be scheduled for repacking.
+In this case, all parts of the message provided by the returned iterator are scheduled for repacking.

-If the function argument is not specified or if the specified path is not valid, the whole message is archived.
+If the function argument is not specified or the specified path is invalid, the entire message is archived.

 Examples: